rediacc/docs/docs/rest-api/introduction.md

 {
   "failure": 0,               // 0 indicates success, non-zero indicates error
-  "errors": [],               // Array of error messages if failure is non-zero "tables": [                 // Array of result sets returned by the procedure
+  "errors": [],               // Array of error messages if failure is non-zero "resultSets": [                 // Array of result sets returned by the procedure
     {
       "resultSetIndex": 0,
       "data": [